fsantanna-no/ce0-old/README.md

 ```

 Ownership transfer ensures that rule 1 is preserved.
-If ownership were shared among multiple pointers, deallocation in rule 2
+If ownership could be shared, deallocation in rule 2 would be ambiguous or
-would be ambiguous or cause a double free, since owners could be in different
+cause a double free, since owners could be in different scopes:
-scopes:

 ```
 {